 As human rights researchers and advocates based in a U.S. law school, we recognize the importance of holding the U.S. government and U.S. actors to account for human rights abuses at home or abroad.
 Through our clinical and academic programs, our program has engaged in U.S. human rights work on various fronts through the years, including accountability for U.S. corporations through the Alien Tort Statute and U.S. policy toward Myanmar/Burma.
-Most recently, we have focused on two main areas: human rights and counterterrorism and protest and assembly rights.
+Former Clinical staff focused their research and advocacy on human rights and counterterrorism and protest and assembly rights.

 U.S. post-9/11 counterterrorism policies, including the wars waged under the banner of fighting terror, have been notorious, leading to arbitrary detention, torture, and unlawful killing and other abuses.
 In particular, the Clinic has focused attention on the role of healthcare professionals in torture, including bringing a complaint against psychologist Dr. Larry James.